SnowCheetos/AutoMoonBot/README.md

 ## Example Demonstration
 ![](media/dem.gif)

 Shown above is a demonstration of system back test.
-Data used for this test was *SPDR S&P 500 ETF Trust (SPY)* with *1 hour* interval, starting *2022/06/17*.
+Data used for this test was *SPDR S&P 500 ETF Trust (SPY)* with *1 hour* interval, starting *June 2022*.
 This was an interesting period as it represented a recent bear market.

 ## Disclaimer